The Painted Pony Guest Ranch

 The Painted Pony was recognized by USA Today as one of Costa Ricas three best horseback riding tours in Costa Rica.

-Trip Advisor has given Casagua Horses Tours the top rating for our excellent guest reviews, listing us as one of the top things to do in Tamarindo.
+Trip Advisor has given Casagua Horses Tours the top rating for our excellent guest reviews, listing us as one of the top things to do in Tamarindo, Conchal, Flamingo and the gold coast.

 The Holidays were busy at the ranch.
 Visitors from the US, Canada, England, and Germany enjoyed riding with us.
 Ages 9 to 79, riders showed off their ability and love of horses.